jakeNiemiec/react-floorplanner/docs/IDEAS_FOR_NEW_STRUCTURE.md

 In order to enable hierarchical modeling, we need to introduce the concept of *group*.
-The basical idea is to wrap all objects inside these new entities that will consent following transformations: *scales*, *translations* and *rotations*.
-Following this idea, a layer will be defined as a special group that will define only a translation on the z-axis.
+The basic idea is to wrap all objects inside these new entities that will consent following transformations: *scales*, *translations* and *rotations*.
+Following this idea, a *layer* will be defined as a special group that will define only a translation on the z-axis.
 The new application state will be the following:

 ```
 mode: "String"